Developmental Malformations

 (4) Nonambulators use a wheelchair for indoor and outdoor activities. |

-Brainstem dysfunction can also be a feature of the condition beyond the newborn period, including adulthood.
-Dysfunction can be minimal to severe and can become symptomatic at any time.
-Symptoms of particular importance are sleep apnea (55; 34), dysphagia, and gastroesophageal reflux.
-Symptoms and signs can present in a progressive fashion, but acute presentations are also seen.
+Minimal to severe brainstem dysfunction may also occur in this condition beyond the newborn period, including adulthood.
+Symptoms of particular importance are sleep apnea (62; 39), dysphagia, vocal cord paresis, and gastroesophageal reflux.
+Signs and symptoms might present in a progressive fashion, but acute presentations are also occasionally seen.

-Symptoms and signs of increased intracranial pressure including headache, nausea, vomiting, lethargy, irritability, and personality change can occur at any time in the life of an individual with myelomeningocele.
-It is important to note that this is true in those with ventricular shunts in place.
+Signs and symptoms of increased intracranial pressure, including headache, nausea, vomiting, lethargy, irritability, and personality changes, may occur at any time in individuals with myelomeningoceles who have undergone ventricular shunts.
 Those without a shunt usually present in the first few months of life with increased intracranial pressure causing a rapidly enlarging head circumference with bulging fontanelle.
 However, there are older individuals without shunts (including adults) with myelomeningocele who develop the need for a shunt to relieve intracranial pressure.
-Individuals with shunts can present with elevated intracranial pressure related to shunt malfunction at any time.

-Finally, function of the cerebrum is often affected to some degree in myelomeningocele.
-In fact, one should really consider the condition as potentially involving the entire neuraxis.
-Myelomeningocele rarely involves the lower spinal cord alone.
-Cognitive and behavioral functions are often altered.
-Seizures occur in up to 15% of the individuals.
-Memory deficits are becoming an increasingly recognized problem and may be related to the number of shunt revisions required by an individual (18).
+Finally, function of the cerebrum is often affected to some degree in myelomeningocele Myelomeningocele rarely isolates to just the lower spinal cord alone.
+Cognitive and behavioral functions are often also altered.
+Dysfunction impacts spatial and executive functioning and decreases IQ scores (02) and attention, as well as causes issues with prospective and retrospective memory (11).
+Memory deficits are becoming an increasingly recognized problem, and a debate has emerged regarding its association with the number of shunt revisions required by an individual (23).

-The patient, an 18-year-old white male, was followed in a spina bifida clinic since birth.
-His myelomeningocele was closed just after birth, and he received a ventriculoperitoneal shunt.
-He did not have brainstem symptoms or signs.
-He had a lumbar 3 neurologic lesion as well as a low-pressure outlet bladder.
+An 18-year-old Caucasian male was followed in a spina bifida clinic since birth.
+His myelomeningocele was closed just after birth, and he underwent a ventriculoperitoneal shunt.
+His clinical examination suggested a sensorimotor deficit with an upper level of L3 spinal segment as well as a low-pressure outlet bladder.
 He did not have an anal wink.

 His motor development progressed along slightly slower than normal, particularly for gross motor milestones.
 With the aid of ankle-foot orthoses, he began to ambulate with a waddling (Trendelenburg) gait.
 He remained incontinent of urine and stool.
-Clean intermittent catheterization and anticholinergic medication were started, allowing him to have up to 4-hour periods of dryness.
+Clean intermittent catheterization and anticholinergic medication were started, allowing him to have dry periods lasting up to 4 hours.

 He had one shunt revision before starting school.
 School performance was somewhat irregular, as he exhibited difficulty completing multistep assignments.
 Psychological testing revealed a verbal IQ of 85 and a performance IQ of 70.
 With some assistance with homework and adaptations in the classroom, he continued to make academic progress throughout his school career.